elixir-europe/rdmkit/pages/your_tasks/federated_learning.md

 ### Solutions

 * Use **drift detection** to monitor whether local distributions diverge from global assumptions.
-For production, consider tools such as [Evidently](https://www.evidentlyai.com), an open-source ML monitoring framework for drift detection and model performance tracking.
+For production, consider tools such as {% tool "evidently" %}, an open-source ML monitoring framework for drift detection and model performance tracking.
 Scrape system and application metrics via Prometheus, an open-source monitoring toolkit, and visualise them with Grafana.
 When possible, present only aggregate round-level metrics (loss, accuracy) to avoid revealing per-site performance.

 * Track three core SLIs (coordinator availability, client-participation rate and per-round latency) because each affects convergence and the overall reliability of your federation: